E-xyza/Exonerate/bench/reports/gpt-bench.md

 ### Misunderstanding Elixir

-GPT-4 attempts to directly match the result of `Map.keys/1`.
-This likely works, but in  general there is no guarantee that the result of this function will have any order.
+GPT-4 attempts to directly match the result of `Map.keys/1`.  (see second function header)  This likely works in this case, but in general there is no guarantee that the list result of this function will return the keys in any given order see: https://www.erlang.org/doc/man/maps.html#keys-1.

 <!-- livebook:{"force_markdown":true} -->